scztt/LanguageServer/sc_language_server/README.md

     cd sc_language_server

+### Global installation

-Pip install to give your system the `sc-language-server` command.
+Install the python program to give your system the `sc-language-server` command.
+This allows you to simply specify the `sc-language-server` command itself (plus any arguments) in your editor's LSP configuration rather than a full path to this directory.

+Two options for this are:

+#### Pip Install

+Run:

     python -m pip install .

+This might not work with an externally managed installation (e.g. managed by homebrew).
+If that is the case, please try installing with [pipx](#using-pipx).

+#### Using pipx

+Follow the instructions to install [pipx](https://github.com/pypa/pipx), and then run:

+    `pipx install .`

+### Post installation

-Once installed, the command will be available, but you will need to set this up to be executed by your editor.
+Once installed, the command will be available globally, but you will need to set this up to be executed by your editor.

+As an example see the setup for [Neovim](#neovim-lsp-configuration)

 ## Command-line Arguments